WillYallop/LucidCore/README.md

 ### Validation

-The validation module is in charge of validating all of the data that flows in and out of the CMS.
+The validation module is in charge of validating all of the data that flows in and out of LucidCORE.
 This could be anything from the component name and description on the frontend, to verify if an ID is valid.
 There is only one endpoint for this module, but can take in a single validation object, or an array of them.

 ### Media Optimiser